Whole Child Therapy: Complete Care for Every Child

 Real-Life Success Stories from Whole Child Therapy

 At the age of three, Emma could not even talk.
-After many months of whole child therapy, she can now sing songs and tell stories.
+After many months of whole-child therapy, she can now sing songs and tell stories.
 This is what her parents term as a blessing.

 Ali would make a habit of throwing toys and crying around.
 Now he talks and offers hugs.
 Lina was formerly scared of sounds and lights.
-She is sprighting about now.
+She is sprightly about now.
 These narratives demonstrate the way complete care is a complete change.

 Final Thoughts: Is Whole Child Therapy Right for You?